 Core II includes lecture presentations from several instructors, as do most graduate school courses.
 Not surprisingly, each lecturer has his/her own style.
 There is no single "best" lecture style, and what is most important is for each lecturer to engage your interest and enable you to understand the material being presented.
 Therefore, be prepared for and open to an assortment of lecture presentation styles.
 Do remember that ultimately YOU will have to learn.

 Do not hesitate to ask questions during the lectures; the lecturers want to get questions from the students.
+In part to facilitate interactive learning, some may instructors may call on you to pose questions, etc. Be prepared.

 Lecture videos: